geneam0/ConnectFour/README.md

 - simply uncomment and you will be able to run

 # creating different boards:
--declare a board and treeNode pointer
+- declare a board and treeNode pointer
--then add pieces to board using addPiece(turn, column_number); -then set the Board of the treeNode by using treeNodeName->setBoard(board);
+- then add pieces to board using addPiece(turn, column_number);
+- then set the Board of the treeNode by using treeNodeName->setBoard(board);
--the bfs and iterative deepening algorithms are MEMBER functions -DFS and Minimax are NON MEMBER functions
+- the bfs and iterative deepening algorithms are MEMBER functions
+- DFS and Minimax are NON MEMBER functions

+# NOTES:
+- minimax doesn't work, it can make scores for the children, but cant evaluate them
+- bfs and IT work, but it only makes one type of move (only user or only comp)
+- DFS works !!!!!!

 # PLEASE refer to presentation to see demos of the code:
 - we were able to compile and run, and so we inserted screenshots of the searches working in our presentation